This resource has been fully reviewed and updated by a member of The Open Sanctuary Project team as of October 5, 2022.

 Inspect Your Insurance

-When planning a large event on your sanctuary’s grounds, it’s important to comb through your organization’s insurance policy and look for any limitations or exclusions in coverage that might exist for event purposes.
+When planning a large event on your sanctuary’s grounds, it’s important to a fleshy crest on the head of the domestic chicken and other domesticated birds through your organization’s insurance policy and look for any limitations or exclusions in coverage that might exist for event purposes.
 For instance, some insurance may not cover special events or vendors on-site (or even public visitors at all) while other insurance may have a number of exemptions for guest vehicles.
 If necessary, consider purchasing supplementary event insurance as extra protection!
 Typically, one day’s worth of supplemental insurance isn’t too costly, especially compared to the alternative in the event you get into trouble.

 Consider Your Neighbors